This Ain't a Scene, It's an Arms Race Lyrics

-Fitting you with weapons in the form of words
+I am an arms dealer fitting you with weapons in the form of words

-And don't really care which side wins
+And (don't really care which side wins)

-Long as the room keeps singing
+As long as the room keeps singing that's just the business I'm in

 This ain't a scene, it's a goddamn arms race